 Are Electric Fences Safe for Horses?

 Unlike the kick from actual horses, the ''bite'' horses feel from an electric fence is short-lived and doesn’t physically harm your horse.
 The electric current acts as the Alpha in the pecking order, so your horses are safely contained within their boundaries!
 In the wild, horses are herd animals, meaning there is a hierarchy among them.
-Horses will respect the bite, nudge, nip, or kick of a more dominant horse.
+Horses will respect the bite, nudge, nip, or kick from the alpha/dominant horse.
 Electric fencing provides that ''nip'' and helps teach horses to respect the barrier.
 It makes perfect sense to our horses; the fence is saying ''stay away''.

 We offer many of the best electric horse fence options on the market available here: https://www.rammfence.com/fence/electric-horse-fence/